List of The Story of Tracy Beaker characters: Nathan Jones

+Amber Hearst

-Amber HearstAmber Hearst, portrayed by Alicia Hooper, made her first appearance on 21 January 2003 in series 2 of The Story of Tracy Beaker during the episode Alien.
+Amber Hearst, portrayed by Alicia Hooper, made her first appearance on 21 January 2003 in series 2 of The Story of Tracy Beaker during the episode Alien.
 She departed on 3 April 2003 in the same series during the episode Home and Hosed.

 She is described as rebellious, has a bad attitude and is bad-tempered.
 She often antagonises everyone else at the Dumping Ground.
 Amber has had a difficult life and has lived in many care homes, and ran away from all of them before moving into Stowey House.
 Even though Amber doesn't have any close friends at the Dumping Ground she does have a few on and off friendships with Tracy Beaker and Justine Littlewood.
 In 'The Long Goodbye' she meets Colin and Selima and gets on with them.

 She made her final appearance in the episode 'Home and Hosed'.
 It's unknown what happened to her as she had left off screen, and none of the other characters mentioned her since.
 It could be assumed that she gets fostered by Colin and Selima.